The 20 Best Food Podcasts To Listen To Right Now

 Soleil Ho and Zahir Janmohamed host one of the most fascinating takes on food culture being recorded today.
 The Racist Sandwich takes a deep and non-binary dive into the politics and history of food, how words and titles are used to keep cultures marginalized.
 All of this is filtered through a bit of humor and the hosts’ experiences in and around pro kitchens and the world of food writing.

-The Racist Sandwich‘s first season wrapped up at the end of last year with 41 episodes in the bank.
+The Racist Sandwich currently has 50 episodes in the bank.
 It’s a fantastic place to jump in is episode 39: Namaste Motherfucker.
 It’s a look at the how the word “curry” is both diminutive and limiting of an entire set of varying cuisines.
 The episode hits every mark of what The Racist Sandwich has to offer.

+Doughboy’s is a great listen for sure.
+Any of the eps with Gabrus are particularly special

+Not gonna lie, it took me a while to get into it (similarly with Uhh Yeah Dude) but now I can’t imagine not listening.